#Ad [Press Trip]

 Tickets are still available but selling fast, click here to book yours.

-Disclaimer: We are attending Timber Festival as a press trip.
+Disclosure: We have been invited to attend Timber Festival by Wild Rumpus as part of thier press team.
 Tickets are being gifted in return for blog coverage, a review of the event and promotion across my social media channels.

 All images are credited to Wild Rumpus © and Timber Festival ™